ahmetcanozcan/todo-frontend/README.md

 ```
 ## Deployment

-Deployment is automated using GitHub actions. whenever a push comes to the `master` branch, It triggers a GitHub action. that action build project a container and runs all tests. if tests are not failed, Create a docker image and deploy this image into the Heroku container registry, after that Heroku deploys this image as a running container
+Deployment is automated using GitHub actions. whenever a push comes to the `master` branch, It triggers a GitHub action. that action build project a container and runs unit and contract tests. if tests are not failed, Deploy the application to dev environment in several steps: Create a docker image and deploy this image into the Heroku container registry, after that Heroku deploys this image as a running container.
+After that acceptance test will be running, if the application pass the test.
+Application will be deployed to production

 ## Development Process